 Carrying out certain pre-hibernation checks to make sure your classic goes into its winter storage in the best condition possible will help it emerge from its slumber in good shape.
 Here are some straightforward tips that anyone can easily follow.
 And if you don’t have a garage, fear not.
 We’ve also got a round up of outdoor car covers and carcoons, which you can browse by clicking here.

 1. Get rid of grime

 When it comes to car storage advice, rule one is to clean your car.
 Bird poo, dirt and dead bugs can be acidic and slowly eat away at paint and chrome work so wash, polish and wax thoroughly.
 Clean the wheel arches and undercarriage, and if you have one, use an air compressor to blast away water beads.
 During this process water can settle inside door jams, around rubber seals, trims and mirror surrounds so check these areas and if necessary use a microfibre towel or hair dryer to soak up the excess.
-With coronavirus in mind, use anti-bacterial wipes to clean the interior of your car focusing on the steering wheel, dashboard, seatbelts, gear stick and door handles.
+Also use the opportunity to clean and feed any leather surfaces, and be sure to check out our Elbow Grease tips on caring and cleaning car.

 2. Reduce its rodent appeal

 Your vintage valet duties also include carrying out a sweep for food that’s been forgotten about.
 If you don’t find it, a hungry rodent looking for a place to eat and sleep, will.
 Mice and rats have a taste for insulation and air filters too, so block entry points such as the exhaust pipe with steel wool, and close all air vents.
 Evicting unwelcome visitors in spring is not a job you want to be doing.
 For more detail, see our guide to keeping our furry friends at bay.

 3. Get a handle on humidity